bugthesystem/Reserveon/README.md

  - Produce better error/validation messages from API
  - API Documentation using swagger or similar tool/lib
  - Persist reservation data to DB to use for reports etc later on (currently stored in Redis)
- - Serve data as paged and use cache (implement cache invalidation etc)
+ - Serve data as paged and implement data caching (implement cache invalidation etc)
  - Integration Testing
    1. DB integration tests using [`embedded postgres`](https://github.com/yandex-qatools/postgresql-embedded) or similar tool/lib
    2. Redis integration tests using [`embedded redis`](https://github.com/kstyrc/embedded-redis) or similar tool/lib